How Jurgen Klinsmann at Spurs changed English football forever

 Most importantly, though, Klinsmann helped break down sceptical attitudes towards foreign players, showed that big names could be tempted to the bright lights and big money of English football, and encouraged managers to be more adventurous with their scouting and transfers.

-Some 22 years later, Klinsmann’s influence lives on in the Premier League.
+More than two decades later, Klinsmann’s influence lives on in the Premier League.